weecology/sad-comparison/chapter1.md

 # Methods
 ###Data, (from White et al 2012, minus the broken Gentry site 102 or something like that).
-I used the data from White et al. 2012 for the analyses, but removed site 102 from the Gentry data set, due to a previously unidentified flaw in that site (one species had a decimal rather than integer abundance).
-Total number of communities, four taxonomic groups over six large datasets.
+I used the following datasets used by White et al. 2012 to test the species abundance distribution models.

 ####BBS
-The North American Breeding Bird Survey (BBS) is a publicly available dataset, etc. etc.  available <link to BBS data> (BBS, Sauer et al. 2011).
+The North American Breeding Bird Survey (BBS) is a publicly available dataset, etc. etc.  available <link to BBS data> (BBS;
+Sauer et al. 2011).
 Number of sites.
 ####CBC
-The Christmas Bird Count (CBC) is conducted by volunteers, etc. not publicly available, MOU, (citation).
+The Christmas Bird Count (CBC) is conducted by volunteers, etc. not publicly available, MOU, (CBC; National Audubon Society 2002).
 Number of sites.
 ####Gentry
-The something Gentry tree data (Gentry) information about Gentry data (citation).
+The Alwyn Gentry’s Forest Transect dataset (Gentry) information about Gentry data (Gentry; Phillips and Miller 2002).
 Number of sites.
 ####FIA
-The Forest Inventory Analysis (FIA) information, etc. (citation).
+The Forest Inventory Analysis (FIA) information, etc. (FIA; USDA Forest Service 2010).
 Number of sites.
 ####MCDB
 The Mammal Community Database (MCDB) publicly available at Ecological Archives <link> (MCDB, Thibault et al. 2011).
 Number of sites.
 ####NABA
-The North American Butterfly Association data (NABA) is conducted by volunteers, details, not publicly available, MOU, (NABA, North American Butterfly Association 2009).
+The North American Butterfly Count data (NABA) is conducted by volunteers, details, not publicly available, MOU, (NABA, North American Butterfly Association 2009).
 Number of sites.

+Gentry site 102 was culled from the dataset due to a previously unidentified flaw in that site (one species had a decimal rather than integer abundance).
+In total, I used data for 15,847 communities across four taxonomic groups over six large datasets.
+The data have a North American bias, as the BBS, CBC, and FIA data are restricted to North America.

 ###Likelihood based statistical comparison (White et al 2008, Edwards et al 2007, 2008)
 I used a maximum likelihood approach because it is the best one for model comparison (citations).
 Used AICc (citations).
 Packages used to do analysis.

+Also compared multiple datasets for multiple models because more rigorous (McGill et al. 2007)

 ###Model selection (justification of why we chose those, justification for neutral theory, Neutral theory predicts the negative binomial distribution (Connolly et al. 2014.)
 List of models used, packages used to implement code

-McGill (2007) classified models into several different families.
-I attempted to test models from each of the separate families, excluding the population dynamic family and the spatial distribution of individuals family (McGill 2007), as these were not appropriate for testing with these data in this framework.
+McGill et al. (2007) classified models into several different families.
+I attempted to test models from each of the separate families, excluding the population dynamic family and the spatial distribution of individuals family (McGill et al. 2007), as these were not appropriate for testing with these data in this framework.
 I had initially tried to test the generalized Yule model (branching process family), but this model proved difficult to fit to empirical data and failed to converge to a solution for many of the communities, so it was excluded from the final analyses.

 Ethan's paper about discrete distributions being better finds that discrete approximations are more appropriate choices for model selection that continuous version of the distribution.